zzdzr/ForkSimulation/README.md

 # ForkSimulation

-**ForkSimulation** is a coarse-grained molecular dynamics framework to investigate how replication forks propagate and interact with chromatin architecture under replication stress.
+**ForkSimulation** is a coarse-grained molecular dynamics framework to investigate the spatial organizations of coupled replication forks.

 ---